Solair World

 A solar generator is used to convert solar energy into electrical power.
 It enables the creation of electricity without employing grid power or fossil fuels.

 Solar generators harness solar energy by utilizing photovoltaic (PV) panels that absorb sunlight and create direct current (DC) electricity.
 The DC energy is converted into alternating current (AC) electricity that powers various devices.
-Moreover, the generated electricity is stored in batteries for future use.
+Moreover, the generated electricity is stored in solar batteries for future use.

 How Does a Solar Generator Work?